Questions? AskAuckland

 Capstone: Environmental Science

 Students will engage with the research process, as practised in environmental science.
-Independent or small group research projects will be undertaken under the guidance of an academic mentor.
-Students will design and complete an independent research project and communicate their findings.
-The emphasis is on research skills and assisting students in developing and implementing their independent academic research project.
+Independent or small group research will be undertaken under the guidance of an academic mentor.
+Students will research an environmental problem and possible solutions and communicate their findings.
+The emphasis is on research skills and assisting students in developing and implementing academic research.

 Prerequisite: 30 points at Stage III in Environmental Science or 15 points at Stage III in Environmental Science and 15 points from other Stage III courses included in the major